vgarciasc/hundred-hammers/README.md

 The recommended way to install the library is through `pip install hundred_hammers`.
 However, if you want to fiddle around with the repo yourself, you can clone this repository, and run `pip install -e hundred_hammers/`

+## Documentation

+The documentation can be found in [ReadTheDocs](https://hundred-hammers.readthedocs.io/en/latest/).

 ## Examples

 Full examples can be found in the `examples` directory.
 As an appetizer, here's a simple one of how to use Hundred Hammers to run a